sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/1_intro.md

 }
 ```
 These annotations exist only in the Markdown source.
-When processed, they are removed, and the enclosed tokens are assigned the corresponding CSS styles.
+When processed by the website frontend, they are removed, and the enclosed tokens are assigned the corresponding CSS styles.
 For the purposes of syntax highlighting, these styles simply correspond to the color these elements should have:
 ```css
 .language-cpp .function {